 When Is the Best Time

 We spent two weeks on Vancouver Island.
 I checked out the available dates just one month in advance, and there were only two days left to get a seat.
 When we arrived in Vancouver, we had to leave the next day to get to Telegraph Cove.
-It was quite a drive but utterly worth the effort.
+It was quite a drive but definitely worth the effort.
 Such an incredible tour to watch grizz, black bears, and even a massive orca all in one day.

 Bear Watching Season

 The bear watching season starts in mid-April; black and grizzly bears begin emerging from hibernation and head to Glendale Cove to feed on the succulent new spring growth.
-Glendale Cove is home to one of the largest concentration of grizzly (brown) bears in British Columbia.
+Glendale Cove is home to one of the largest concentrations of grizzly (brown) bears in British Columbia.
 Tours for Grizzlies start mid-May until the end of September.
 The best time to spot grizzly bears in their natural environment is the summer season, from June-September.
 In June, the berries are not yet ripe, and the bears seek other food close to the water.

 They will collect eels, crabs, and isopods at the beach by rolling rocks.
 August and September are awesome to spot them hunting salmon.
 The grizzlies depend on the annual salmon run.
 The salmon migrates to the rivers upstream where they were once born.